nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `edit_task 1 n/Gym` Edits the task name of the 1st task to Gym.
-* `edit_task 3 n/Product meeting c/Boss` Edits the task name and associated contact of the 3rd task to be `Team meeting` and `Boss` respectively.
+* `edit_task 3 n/Product meeting c/3` Edits the task name and associated contact of the 3rd task to be `Team meeting` and the 3rd contact respectively.

 ### Clearing all entries : `clear`